 A Passwordless Future

 Passwords may soon become a thing of the past as companies move forward with new options for identity authentication.
 With the rise of biometric recognition, fingerprint scanning, and facial identification, many companies such as Apple, Slack, and Whatsapp are opting for quicker login features for users to improve their overall user experience.
 As software and hardware of applications continue to develop, we expect to see a complete shift from usernames and passwords to new authentication methods.
-Eliminating passwords will not only lead to improved security for users as it decreases the opportunities for potential breaching, but it also requires lower support costs from companies while providing better user experience.
+Eliminating passwords will not only lead to improved security for users as it decreases the opportunities for potential breaching, but it also requires lower support costs from companies while providing a better user experience.

 First, we must distinguish between personalization and customization.
 Whereas customization occurs when a user creates changes within an application in order to suit their specific needs, personalization is implemented by the system (and developers who created it) itself.
 Increased user personalization will gain traction in 2020 as AI and machine learning improves.
 Many companies have already incorporated a tailored user experience within their applications, such as streaming services like Spotify, Apple Music, and Soundcloud, which provide users with recommendations based on their listening history.

-While dark mode is not new, more and more applications are providing users with the option to pick between light and dark themes.
+While the dark mode is not new, more and more applications are providing users with the option to pick between light and dark themes.
 Dark mode has many benefits for users, with the most prominent one being reduced eye strain and increased battery life for mobile users.
 Often, dark mode is used to reduce the contrast between users and their surrounding environment, as was demonstrated by Netflix, since movies are often watched in the dark, it makes sense that their platform mimics that of a movie theatre with dark backgrounds and light text.
 However, it should be noted for designers that dark mode can often be achieved with varying levels of dark blues and greys, rather than pure black, as pure black can often create too harsh of a contrast.

 Buttonless Design & Rounded Corners

-The latest Iphone, Samsung, and Pixel are all home button-less, and this shift can create a bit of a learning curve for new users.
+The latest iPhone, Samsung, and Pixel are all home button-less, and this shift can create a bit of a learning curve for new users.
 The home button has acted as a compass for users for well over a decade, but as smartphones advance they are taking up precious real estate, and thus, they are being left farther and farther in the past with the release of new smartphone models.
 A greater emphasis has been placed on gestures, primarily the liquid swipe effect, as a replacement for the home button.
-In light of this change, most smartphone devices now have curved corners, which is replicated in the interface of apps and mobile sites.
+In light of this change, most smartphone devices now have curved corners, which are replicated in the interface of apps and mobile sites.
 This is a win for UX design, as rounded corners are not only easier on the eyes, but help users process data more easily.